-This EIS analyzes the distribution of annual FCLPs between Ault Field and OLF Coupeville resulting from the three action alternatives.
+This EIS analyzes the distribution of annual Growler FCLPs between Ault Field and OLF Coupeville resulting from the three alternatives.
 Annual FCLPs are calculated based on the number of FRS Growler pilots requiring initial Growler carrier landing training and the number of Fleet pilots requiring recurring carrier landing training, not by the number of Growler aircraft.
 Scheduling of FCLPs includes some uncertainty and variability because these operations are tied to global events, weather, and aircraft carrier operations, and therefore scheduling requires flexibility to conduct FCLPs between two airfields.

-Although the number of aircraft appear similar in the alternatives, the force structure arrangement is significant in that this determines the manner in which these aircraft train and operate, which has differing impacts on the environment (i.e., the squadron type determines its FCLP requirement).
+Although the number of aircraft appear similar in the alternatives, the force structure arrangement is significant in that this determines the manner in which aircrew train using these additional aircraft, which has differing impacts on the environment (i.e., the squadron type determines its FCLP requirement and the number of personnel stationed in the local area).
 An alternative that has an increased number of carrier aircraft would result in increased FCLP requirements, which would result in increased noise impacts to the community because of the intense and focused nature of FCLPs when they occur.
 This is equally true for alternatives that increase the number of training aircraft, which also increases the demand for FCLPs.
 In contrast, alternatives that would increase expeditionary squadrons and not carrier squadrons would have a correspondingly lower noise impact on the environment because expeditionary aircraft do not normally require FCLP.
+Likewise, the differences in force structure result in differing numbers of personnel and their families being stationed in the local community.
+This has different impacts on housing, social services, schools, and other socioeconomic factors between the alternatives.

-In order to determine how the distribution of operations might affect noise impacts at OLF Coupeville and Ault Field, this EIS evaluates the following three sub-alternatives, which are operational scenarios for each action alternative listed above:
+In order to determine how the distribution of Growler FCLP operations may affect noise impacts at OLF Coupeville and Ault Field, this EIS evaluates the following five sub-alternatives, which are operational scenarios (analyzing varying distribution of Growler FCLP operations at Ault Field and OLF Coupeville) for each alternative listed above: